 Children’s Liturgy (Little and Middle Churches)

 During the Liturgy of the Word at the 10.00am Mass at Clare on Sunday, children up to the age of 9 years, the Little Church, depart to the Parish Room in the Priory and follow their own Liturgy of the word based on the gospel of the Sunday.
-Older children (the Middle Church) between the ages of 9 and 15 years, study the readings of the Sunday.
 Parents are always welcome to join in and help the running of the two Churches.

 The care of God’s dwelling is a fulfilling ministry.
 The cleaners’ rota functions in a seven-week cycle.
 New cleaners are always welcome.